peroxy/AvtoNetScraper/README.md

 2. `dotnet ef database update` - this will create a local sqlite database file, make sure the build action is set to copy to output directory

 ### Running application
-`dotnet run` - this will run the console application with default configuration and fill up your local sqlite database.
+`dotnet run` - this will run the console application with default configuration (by using `-urls -cars` arguments) and fill up your local sqlite database.
 Optional arguments:
 1. `dotnet run -- -urls` - will only parse car urls and insert them into database, will not make a request to each url and parse each car's info
 2. `dotnet run -- -cars` - will read the `Url` table from local database and make a request to each car url and parse each car's info into database
-2. `dotnet run -- -images` - will read the `Car` table from local database and make a request to each car url image and download it to a local path specified in appsettings
+3. `dotnet run -- -images` - will read the `Car` table from local database and make a request to each car url image and download it to a local path specified in appsettings
-3. `dotnet run -- -urls -cars` - this will perform both actions as described above - this is the default behavior if you run the application without any arguments

 ## Development
 ### Updating database model